 DPC has demonstrated growth in some interesting doctor-to-employer partnerships in certain suburban markets.
-Appearing in 2017, many of these are located in the midwest and southwestern U.S. These “DPC2B” efforts, as we have unofficially labeled them, have created considerable momentum for DPC in parts of Texas, New Mexico, Colorado and Nebraska.
+Appearing in the last 2-3 years, many of these are located in the midwest and southwestern U.S. These “DPC2B” efforts, as we have unofficially labeled them, have created considerable momentum for DPC in parts of Texas, New Mexico, Colorado and Nebraska.
 The “DPC2B” component is one of the most exciting and interesting stories we see coming out of the DPC space in the past year.

 ATLANTA, GA USA | SUMMER 2018 – The Direct Primary Care Journal (DPC Journal) today released its 2017-2018 Annual Report and Market Trends Analysis that highlights industry trends and efforts in the Direct Primary Care (DPC) market space.
 It features a 2017 Prospective Patient Survey containing the results of more than 1,100 active/real-time patients seeking DPC providers across the U.S., blends polling data trends and graphics, and emphasizes the work of the Physicians whose roles are central to the tenets of DPC to ensure financial stability and growth in the years ahead.